-Ushering this reunions full of abundance, prosperity and happiness at Wan Hao Chinese Restaurant, Singapore Marriott Tang Plaza Hotel.
+Usher this Lunar New Year in a generous tide of abundance, prosperity, and happiness with Wan Hao Chinese Restaurant at Singapore Marriott Tang Plaza Hotel.

 Hilton Singapore recently refreshed their selection of curated foodie staycations, with the hotel now offering four different Foodie Staycation stay packages (some of which provide savings of up to 60%) until 31 July 2021